By Evan Christensen · Owner, The Barn Door Hardware Store

 Ceiling mount barn door hardware works the same way as standard sliding hardware — a track, rollers, and hangers — except the track mounts to the ceiling rather than the wall above the opening.
 Ceiling-mounted brackets drop down from the ceiling and connect directly to the track, holding it at the correct height below the ceiling surface.

 The primary reason to use ceiling mount hardware is structural: there's no solid header or blocking above the opening to mount a standard track into.
 This is common in spaces with open beam ceilings, exposed concrete or masonry above doorways, or new construction where blocking wasn't installed during framing.
-It's also a solution when the wall above an opening runs to a height that makes standard mounting impractical.
+It also covers extra-wide openings and floor-to-ceiling room dividers, where there's no wall above the opening to mount into, and cases where the wall above an opening runs to a height that makes standard mounting impractical.

 Ceiling mount hardware is not required for most standard installations — if you have a solid wall surface above the opening, standard hardware mounted into a header board is simpler and more stable.
-Ceiling mount is the right choice when that option isn't available.
+It's available for single-track sliding and bypass configurations (single and double bypass), but not for bifold doors.
+Ceiling mount is the right choice when wall mounting isn't an option.
 Browse our ceiling mount hardware collection.

 When ceiling mount is the right choice

-• No solid header above the opening.
+- No solid header above the opening.
 The most common reason.
-If there's no blocking or solid framing above the opening and adding a header board isn't feasible, ceiling mount routes around the problem by mounting to ceiling joists instead.
+If there's no blocking or solid framing above the opening and adding a header board isn't feasible, ceiling mount routes around the problem by mounting to the ceiling instead.

 When ceiling mount is not the right choice

-• Your door is heavier than 220 lbs — ceiling mount is house value line only
+- Your door is heavier than 220 lbs — ceiling mount tops out at 220 lbs total system

-• You want Goldberg Brothers hardware — ceiling mount is not available in the Goldberg Brothers lineup
+- You want Goldberg Brothers hardware — ceiling mount is offered in our Quick Ship line only, not the Goldberg Brothers lineup

 Mounting requirements

-If your ceiling is finished drywall with joists above it, this is standard — the brackets lag into the joists through the drywall.
+If your ceiling is finished drywall with joists above it, this is standard — the brackets lag into the joists (or into a header board fastened across them) through the drywall.
 If your ceiling is concrete or masonry, appropriate concrete anchors are needed and the installation is more involved.

 The wall does not play a structural role in ceiling mount hardware — mounting is ceiling-only.
 However, you will still need to install a floor guide to keep the bottom of the door aligned and prevent swing.

-For the full installation walkthrough, refer to the instruction manual included with your kit.
+For the full step-by-step, see our guide on how to hang a barn door from the ceiling, or refer to the instruction manual included with your kit.
 Our team is also available at info@thebarndoorhardwarestore.com to advise on your specific ceiling and wall situation before you order.

 Sizing